robstoll/atrium/README.md

 [property](#property-assertions) and [returnValueOf](#method-assertions)
 are not good enough?

+The following sub chapters will show you how you can write your own assertions.
-Writing one is very simple and a pull request of your new assertion function is very much appreciated.
+A pull request of your new assertion function is very much appreciated.

+## Boolean based Assertions

+This is kind of the simplest way of defining assertion functions.
 Following an example:

 ```kotlin
 fun Assert<Int>.isMultipleOf(base: Int) = createAndAddAssertion(